gbrueckl/Databricks.API.PowerShell/README.md

 Databricks on AWS - https://docs.databricks.com/api/latest/index.html

 # Release History
+### v1.9.9.7:
+- Add aliases for all cmdlets - e.g. `gdbrc` for `Get-DatabricksCluster`
+- Fix minor issue with dictionaries/hashtables being passed as parameters
+- Fix issue with encodings in combination with PowerShell Core
 ### v1.9.9.6:
 - Fix issue with removal of empty parameters in `Add-DatabricksCluster`
 ### v1.9.9.5:
 - Fix issue with Repos API and pulling Tags
 ### v1.9.9.4:
-- Added support for `-CustomKeys` when using `Get-DatabricksWorkspaceConfig`
+- Add support for `-CustomKeys` when using `Get-DatabricksWorkspaceConfig`
-- Added dedicated parameters for all known workspace configs to `Set-DatabricksWorkspaceConfig`
+- Add dedicated parameters for all known workspace configs to `Set-DatabricksWorkspaceConfig`
 ### v1.9.9.3:
-- Added support for `-CustomConfig` when using `Set-DatabricksWorkspaceConfig`
+- Add support for `-CustomConfig` when using `Set-DatabricksWorkspaceConfig`
 ### v1.9.9.2:
 - Add better suppot for integration with CI/CD pipelines
 	- Azure DevOps: `Set-DatabricksEnvironment` now supports the new switch `-UsingAzureDevOpsServiceConnection` to be used with Azure DevOps CLI Task - see [Azure DevOps Integration](#azure-devops-integration)